 Victory By Endurance: The Fire Ferrets win two matches by simply dodging or blocking their opponents' attacks until they've tired themselves out, at which point the Ferrets win with ease.
 Mako impressively manages this when it's three-on-one.

-Villain Has a Point: The first three Big Bads each had a point, which is actually discussed in Book 4.
+Villain Has a Point: All four Big Bads each had a point, which is actually discussed in Book 4.
 Their problem was that they were imbalanced in their belief.

 Amon was all about promoting equality, but did so in a violent manner.

 Unalaq felt it was wrong to lock away the spirits, but was ready to wipe out humanity for it.

 Zaheer encouraged freedom, but did so suddenly, which made people go crazy.